srishti-khandelwal-coindcx/rest-api/source/index.html.md

   - `rejected`: order is rejected (not placed on the exchange)
   - `close`: order is completely filled
   - `triggered`: stop varinat order triggered at specified stop price

 * `order_type`: used to denote the type of order to be placed.
 Valid values for order_type includes:
   - `market_order`: such order takes the current market price of the token as price of order placed
   - `limit_order`: to specify price of order to be placed
   - `stop_limit`: whether stop price is required
   - `take_profit`: whether stop price is required

 * `status` for internal/individual orders: used to denote the type of internal/individual orders.
 Valid values for order_type includes:
-  -`initial`: order is just created
+  - `initial`: order is just created
-  -`open`: order is successfully placed in the orderbook -`partially_filled`: order is partially filled -`filled`: order is completely filled
+  - `open`: order is successfully placed in the orderbook
+  - `partially_filled`: order is partially filled
+  - `filled`: order is completely filled
-  -`cancelled`: order is completely cancelled -`rejected`: order is rejected (not placed on the exchange) -`partially_cancelled`: order is partially cancelled -`untriggered`: stop varinat order was not triggered
+  - `cancelled`: order is completely cancelled
+  - `rejected`: order is rejected (not placed on the exchange)
+  - `partially_cancelled`: order is partially cancelled
+  - `untriggered`: stop varinat order was not triggered

 * `other terms`:
   - `target_price`: The price at which the trader plans to buy/sell or close the order position is called the Target Price.
 When the Target price is hit, the trade is closed and the trader’s funds are settled according to the P&L incurred.
 Target price feature is available if the trader checks the Bracket order checkbox.
   - `sl_price`: The price at which the trader wishes to Stop Loss is the SL Price.

 # Public endpoints